mastroneel/website/src/content/markdown/philosophy.md

+---
+title: "Philosophy"
+intro: "The way our minds work, what we’re currently thinking about, exploring and our continued revelations."
+subtitle: "Our Approach"
+imageSource: "philosophy"
+---

 ## Network Effect

 We are well-connected with a diverse network of investors who are open to opportunities at an earlier stage of development.
 As these connections and relationships grow, we believe that CCF will be seen as a leader in the Conscious Capital space.